tnhi135/Project-25/README.md

 # Project-25
-Project 25: Sentence Paraphrasing which aims to investigate the capability of various NLP techniques to identify paraphrasing.
+Project about Sentence Paraphrasing that aims to investigate the capability of various NLP techniques to identify paraphrasing.
+Name: Nhi Nguyen
+ID: Y69317605